 Safeguarding within this school

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 School staff are particularly important as they are in a position to identify concerns early and provide help for children, to prevent concerns from escalating.
-Schools and their staff form part of the wider safeguarding system for children working with social care, the police and health services both to promote the welfare of children and protect them from harm.
+Schools and their staff form part of the wider safeguarding system for children by working with social care, the police and health services both to promote the welfare of children and protect them from harm.

 Safeguarding children permeates all aspects of our work as a school, with a preventative role to inform and boost the resilience of all students by enhancing protective factors in their lives.
 Accordingly this policy links with many other related policies in school:

-(Add all related policies)

-School Behaviour policy
+School positive behaviour policy

-Whole-school Anti-bullying policy, including cyber-bullying
+Positive handling policy

 Health and Safety policies

 Medication in school/First Aid policies

 Intimate care policy

 School visits including risk-assessments

-Online Safety (Durham Schools Extranet)
+Online Safety, including cyber-bullying

 SEN/LAC

 Equal Opportunities

-Durham Local Safeguarding Children Board Child Protection Policy on www.durham-lscb.org.uk.
+Neglect Practice Guidance 2016

+A guide for professionals on sharing information

+Local multi-agency safeguarding arrangements and policies are on the following website: on www.durham-lscb.org.uk.
 The online document is always current.

 County Durham Practice Framework: Single Assessment Procedure & Practice Guidance.
 August 2016

-Managing Allegations against Staff (Durham LSCB online Child Protection Procedures)
+Managing Allegations against Staff (Durham online local multi-agency safeguarding arrangements and policies)

 Keeping Children Safe in Education.
-September 2016
+September 2018